 Many people think that Canada is a great place to live.
-It has a high quality of life, low crime rate, and the cost of living is reasonable.
-But when it comes to how much money you need in order to live comfortably there, the answer might not be as straightforward for everyone.
+It has a high quality of life, and a low crime rate, and the cost of living is reasonable.
+But when it comes to how much money you need to live comfortably there, the answer might not be as straightforward for everyone.

 Canada is a beautiful country, and the cost of living varies depending on where you live.
-The average Canadian family needs to earn $1,000 per week just to get by in some parts of Canada.
+However, the average Canadian family needs to earn $1,000 per week to get by in some parts of Canada.
 This blog post will explore what that looks like across the country.

 The amount of money you need to live comfortably in Canada differs from one city to another.
-That’s why I considered different monthly costs for seven Canadian cities and two lifestyles: single, and family with kids.
-With this knowledge at hand, it will be easier for you to calculate how much do your own expenses add up per month.
+I considered different monthly costs for seven Canadian cities and two lifestyles: single and family with kids.
+With this knowledge at hand, it will be easier for you to calculate how much your own expenses add up per month.

 The average annual income for someone living in Toronto is $98,174.
 The cost of living there is about 36% higher than the national average.